nahcnuj/web-components-tic-tac-toe/README.md

-# Practice of Web Components
+# Tic-tac-toe by Web Components